libxsmm/libxsmm/README.md

 make ROW_MAJOR=1
 ```

-By default, LIBXSMM is not optimized for particular matrix sizes (M, N, and K values).
-Specializing the library for certain matrix sizes (and therefore optimizing the performance) can be achieved in the following way:
+By default, LIBXSMM uses the [JIT backend](#jit-backend) which is automatically building optimized code.
+However, one can also statically optimize for particular matrix sizes (M, N, and K values).
+Statically specializing the library for certain matrix sizes can be achieved in the following way:

 ```
 make M="2 4" N="1" K="$(echo $(seq 2 5))"
 ```

-The above example is generating the following set of (M,N,K) values:
+The above example is generating the following set of (M,N,K) triplets:

 ```
 (2,1,2), (2,1,3), (2,1,4), (2,1,5),